JulianTMnd/Digital-Clock/Firmware/README.md

 # Firmware Architecture & Implementation

-This directory contains the Csource code for the ESP32 digital clock.
+This directory contains the C source code for the ESP32 digital clock.
 The firmware was developed natively using the **ESP-IDF** framework and is built around **FreeRTOS** to ensure modularity, and real-time execution.

 ## Core Features & Engineering Decisions